Arkaive19/nasa_new_tab/README.md

 ## Built for stardance

 This project is a mission guide submission for Hack Club's Stardance.
-I wanted to try out the missions offered by hackclub is akk
+I wanted to try out the missions offered by hackclub.

 ## Built With